Invest-Insight-App/invest-insight-backend/README.md

 ### Adding API Key in `.env`

 If your application requires an API key from [News API](https://newsapi.org/), make sure to add it in the `.env` file.
+Replace placeholder with your api key

+`export NEWS_API_KEY="placeholder"`

 ## Start Testing!